telus/tds-core/src/components/Responsive/Responsive.md

 </div>
 ```

 In the above example you can insert your own guessing logic for the initial state of the device variable.
-Therefore, if you have a media query to target small screens and the request is coming from a mobile device, only the render on the Media component that matches the user agent renders on the server side.
+Therefore, if you have a media query to target large screens and the request is coming from a desktop device, only the render on the `Responsive` component that matches the user agent renders on the server side.

 ### Testing responsive behaviour